Kolokytholoukoumades are Greek battered courgette (zucchini) flowers, stuffed with Greek feta and other cheeses and fried.

-- Prepare the batter for the donuts and let it rise.
+- Prepare the batter for the loukoumades and let it rise.
 See detailed instructions here.

 - Wash the courgette flowers and remove the stamens from inside as well as the green leaves on the back side.
 Let them strain in a colander.

 - Break the eggs in a bowl and lightly beat them with a fork.
-Add the mint and cheese.
+Add the mint and cheeses.
 Add enough cheese so as to absorb the eggs and become a firm mass.

-- In a deep skillet or saucepan heat about 1 inch olive oil and fry the stuffed blossoms on both sides.
+- In a deep skillet or a non-stick frying pan heat about 1 inch olive oil and fry the stuffed blossoms on both sides.